NinVoido/spotify-vpn/doc/man-sections/link-options.rst

   session is terminated.

 --socket-flags flags
-  Apply the given flags to the OpenVPN transport socket.
+  Apply the given flags to the spotify transport socket.
 Currently, only :code:`TCP_NODELAY` is supported.

   The :code:`TCP_NODELAY` socket flag is useful in TCP mode, and causes the